Fred's Frozen Foods: Marten Family ownership (1961–1970)

-As luck would have it, the US government had mandated stricter nutritional standards for school lunches in 1962.
-This policy shift created a huge demand from the national school lunch program for portion control meat items.
-In addition, institutional customers were ordering more heat and server frozen food products.
-To meet the rapid growth, the Martens expanded Fred's Frozen Foods product line to 40 items including breaded frozen vegetables, frozen ethnic entrées, frozen pre-portioned meats and frozen breaded meats.
-In addition, the Marten added a second manufacturing facility in Carthage, Missouri, increased the distribution network to cover 29 states and increased sales to $6 million in 1970.
-The Martens sold Fred's Frozen Foods to Central Soya in 1970 for an undisclosed amount.
+Under Marten family ownership, the business benefited from a significant policy shift: in 1962, the U.S. government mandated stricter nutritional standards for school lunches, creating substantial demand from the National School Lunch Program for portion-controlled meat items.
+To meet the resulting growth, the Martens expanded the Fred's product line to 40 items — including breaded frozen vegetables, frozen ethnic entrées, and frozen pre-portioned and breaded meats — opened a second manufacturing facility in Carthage, Missouri, extended distribution to 29 states, and grew annual sales to $6 million by 1970.
+The Marten family sold Fred's Frozen Foods to Central Soya in 1970 for an undisclosed amount.